About

 James’ notable cases include:

-• R(Omar Ahmad) v LB Newham in the House of Lords in 2011 which challenged the legality of the council’s allocations scheme and is now the leading authority in the law of housing allocations.
+- R(Omar Ahmad) v LB Newham in the House of Lords in 2011 which challenged the legality of the council’s allocations scheme and which remains the leading authority in the law of housing allocations.